kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 - WCPS performs flexible server-side processing, filtering, analytics, and fusion on coverages.

-These coverage data and service concepts are summarized briefly below; for specific details on coordinate reference system handling see also :ref:`CRS definition management <crs-def-management>`.
+These coverage data and service concepts are summarized briefly below.
 Ample material is also available on the Web for familiarization with coverages (best consult in this sequence):

 - `hands-on demos <https://standards.rasdaman.org>`__ for multi-dimensional
   coverage services provided by